goderich/dissertation/dissertation.md

 ### Evidence for a Nuclear Southern Atayal subgroup {#sec:nuclear-southern-atayal-evidence}

 The evidence for classifying Klesan, S'uli, and Matu'aw together into the Nuclear Southern Atayal subgroup includes additional shared lexical innovations and the merger of Proto-Atayal \*ɹ and \*y (this sound change also occurred independently in Nuclear Northern Atayal).
-Consonant correspondences between Proto-Atayal, Proto-Southern Atayal, and Proto-Nuclear Southern Atayal are demonstrated in @tbl:pa-to-pnsa-consonants.
+Consonant correspondences between Proto-Atayal, Proto-Southern Atayal, and Proto-Nuclear Southern Atayal (PNSA) are demonstrated in @tbl:pa-to-pnsa-consonants.
 The aforementioned merger between Proto-Atayal \*ɹ and \*y was the only consonantal change from PSA to PNSA.

 : Reflexes of Proto-Atayal consonants in Proto-Nuclear Southern Atayal {#tbl:pa-to-pnsa-consonants}